Lilly Reich: Career

+Her studio was bombed in 1943 and she was sent to a forced labour camp, where she remained until 1945.
+After her release at the end of the war, Reich briefly taught at the Universität der Künste in Berlin.
+She was forced to resign due to ill health in 1945.
+She was instrumental in the revival of the Deutsche Werkbund, but died in Berlin before its formal re-establishment in 1950.

+She died on 14 December 1947, aged 62 in Berlin.

-Lilly Reich and Ludwig Mies van der Rohe
+Work with Mies van der Rohe

-Through her involvement with the Werkbund, Reich also met Ludwig Mies van der Rohe and moved from Frankfurt to Berlin to work with him in 1926.
+Through her involvement with the Werkbund, Reich met Ludwig Mies van der Rohe and moved from Frankfurt to Berlin to work with him in 1926.
 She was Mies' personal and professional partner for 13 years from 1925 until his emigration to the U.S. in 1938.
 It is said that they were constant companions, working together on curating and implementing exhibitions for the Werkbund, as well as designing modern furniture as part of larger architectural commissions, such as the Barcelona Pavilion in 1929 and the Tugendhat House in Brno.
 Two of their best known modern furniture designs from this period are the Barcelona Chair and Brno Chair.

 Albert Pfeiffer, Vice President of Design and Management at Knoll, has been researching and lecturing on Reich for some time.
 He points out that:

-Mies became the director of the Bauhaus School of design and architecture in 1930, and Reich joined him there in January 1932.
-She was one of a small number of female teachers on staff, and only the second to hold the title of "Master".
-She taught interior design and furniture design, heading the interior finishings department, which included, weaving, wall painting, metalwork, and cabinetry workshops.
-Writing about Reich's tenure at the Bauhaus, art historian Adrian Sudhalter states that Reich "also manage[d] much of the daily administration of the Bauhaus for Mies."

-In 1996, the Museum of Modern Art in New York presented an exhibition on her work "Lilly Reich: Designer and Architect" which for the first time brought attention to this influential but almost forgotten designer.
-Reich began her career in textile design which was the acceptable professional path for women designers during the early part of the twentieth century.
-She played an integral part during the Bauhaus movement in Dessau and Berlin in Germany and served on professional boards, such as the Deutscher Werkbund (German Work Federation).
-Lilly Reich managed her own interior design firm and was a faculty member at the Berlin University of Arts.

-Lilly Reich collaborated and co-designed the Brno Chair, the famous Barcelona Chair, and the Barcelona Pavilion along with Mies on behalf of the German government for the 1929 World Exhibition in Barcelona, Spain.
+Reich collaborated and co-designed the Brno Chair, the famous Barcelona Chair, and the Barcelona Pavilion along with Mies on behalf of the German government for the 1929 World Exhibition in Barcelona, Spain.
 The Barcelona Pavilion is considered to be a masterpiece of modern design, however, Lilly Reich is rarely mentioned in textbooks, nor given proper credit for her contributions.
-She also worked with Josef Hoffmann on the design of the Kubus armchair and sofa.

 Lilly Reich traveled to the United States, England, and Austria to study and work with the designers of her time.
 She also curated exhibitions on behalf of her government.

+Legacy

+In 1996, the Museum of Modern Art in New York presented an exhibition on her work "Lilly Reich: Designer and Architect" which for the first time brought attention to this influential but almost forgotten designer.